backbonesk/cheddar-php/README.md

 ### Refunding transactions

 With Poštová banka’s iTerminal service you might once request a refund on executed transaction in part, or in full.
+In case of Tatra banka's CardPay service you might request as many refunds as you'd like until sum of all prior refunds reaches the amount of the original transaction.

 The `reason` is more informative and should be one of either `requested_by_customer`, `fraudelent`, `duplicate` or `unknown` (default).
 Currency has to be the same as when executing the original payment.

 ```php
 $payment = $cheddar->payment()->refund($payment_uuid, [